norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

       * Authorization: Grants or denies access to network resources based on permissions
       * Centralized Management: Centralizes control over users, computers, and other resources

- * Wazuh: An open-source security monitoring platform that provides intrustion detection, log analysis, vulnerability detection, and compliance reporting.
+ * Wazuh: An open-source security monitoring platform that provides extended detection response (XDR) and System Information and Event Managment (SIEM) to protect cloud, container, and server workloads.
+It provides intrustion detection,              log analysis, vulnerability detection, and compliance reporting.
+  Wazuh acts as a SIEM solution by collecting and analyzing security data from multiple sources, detecting threats in real-time and facilitating efficient incident response.

    A dedicated security server is critical for ensuring the performance, security, and scalability of your monitored analysis stack.
 Here's why:
     - Isolation: Running resource-intensive tools on a dedicated server prevents performance degradation caused by workloads on shared resources.
 Each application demands significant CPU, RAM, and disk I/O to function efficiently.
     - Security Context: Security tools process sensitive data, including logs and vulnerability scans.
 A dedicated server isolates sensitive data from unrelated systems.